Set Contribution Functions for Quantitative Bipolar Argumentation and their Principles: Illustrative Application

 \section{Illustrative Application}

 In this section, we sketch an application scenario illustrating how set contribution functions can be applied.
-The scenario helps us highlight differences between single-argument and set contribution functions, as well as the relevance of some of the differences between set contribution functions that principles give rise to.
+The scenario, together with Example~\ref{ex:intro}, helps us highlight differences between single-argument and set contribution functions, as well as the relevance of some of the differences between set contribution functions that principles give rise to.
 The application is based on~\cite{sukpanichnant2025peerargargumentativepeerreview}, which incorporates Natural Language Processing (NLP) techniques into QBAG-based classification.
 We apply our approach to an example QBAG reflecting one that has been reported in the above work.
 However, the approach is applicable to generic scenarios and~\cite{sukpanichnant2025peerargargumentativepeerreview} links to open-source code that can be used for QBAG instantiation from data (in contrast, we manually specify the initial QBAG for the sake of simplicity).
+Although set-based contribution functions may be more interesting in scenarios with many inter-argument interactions, this example application illustrates, again together with Example~\ref{ex:intro}, core differences between single-argument and set-based contribution functions.